The new FTC review rule (and what it means for your business)

-As of October 21st, 2024 the FTC has put into effect it’s “final rule” banning fake online reviews & testimonials.
-Much of the new rule is updating & clarifying previously existing rules to explicitly call them out at fraud.
+As of October 21st, 2024 the FTC has put into effect its “final rule” banning fake online reviews & testimonials.
+Much of the new rule is updating & clarifying previously existing rules to explicitly call them out as fraud.
 It is also clear the FTC plans to enforce this rule — they are actively solicitation reports of abuse & plan to “seek civil penalties against knowing violators”.

 The rule is one we largely agree with.
-Fraudulent review practices waste customers time & hurt honest businesses – this new rule is an important step to maintain the integrity of consumer reviews.
+Fraudulent review practices waste customers' time & hurt honest businesses – this new rule is an important step to maintain the integrity of consumer reviews.
 But it does put a burden on businesses to understand & make sure they are operating in-line with the new rule.

-What does the rule actually prohibit?
+What does the FTC's fake review rule actually prohibit?

 While we can't cover everything in the rule (the rule itself is 163 pages long) here, the FTC breaks the new rule out into the following categories:

-- Fake or False Consumer Reviews, Consumer Testimonials, and Celebrity Testimonials
+• Fake or False Consumer Reviews, Consumer Testimonials, and Celebrity Testimonials

-- Buying Positive or Negative Reviews
+• Buying Positive or Negative Reviews

-- Insider Reviews and Consumer Testimonials
+• Insider Reviews and Consumer Testimonials

-- Company-Controlled Review Websites
+• Company-Controlled Review Websites

-- Review Suppression
+• Review Suppression

-- Misuse of Fake Social Media Indicators
+• Misuse of Fake Social Media Indicators

 All of these have direct implications for consumer brands.
 The particular areas that apply to how you use Junip (or other review platforms) are: "Fake or False Consumer Reviews", "Buying Positive or Negative Reviews", "Insider Reviews" and "Review Suppression".